christianh814/kubernetes-toolbox/resources/documents/k8s-kops-gce.md

 ## Install

 Install is the same, no matter what cloud you use.
-The params just change.
+The params just change (note I used `--vpc kops-network` to specify the VPC I created above).
 Here's an example of what I used

+> **NOTE** I omitted `--api-loadbalancer-type public` right now just for testing

 ```
 kops create cluster \